plentymarkets/docs-raw/plentyInterface/Accounting.md

         </tr><tr>
             <td><a target="_blank" href="http://php.net/bool">bool</a></td>
             <td>isRestrictedToDigitalItems</td>
-            <td>Specifies, if the VAT configuration is applied only to digital goods or not.
+            <td>Flag that indicates if the VAT configuration is used only applied to digital goods or not.
 True= The VAT set is only applied to digital goods.
 False = The VAT set is applied to all types of goods.</td>
         </tr><tr>
             <td><a target="_blank" href="http://php.net/bool">bool</a></td>
             <td>isStandard</td>
-            <td>Specifies, if the VAT configuration is the standard for the location</td>
+            <td>Flag that indicates if the VAT configuration is the standard VAT configuration for the location</td>
         </tr><tr>
             <td><a href="accounting#accounting_models_accountinglocation">AccountingLocation</a>
 </td>